-This division spearheaded the advance of Lieutenant General B. G. Horrocks’s XXX Corps of Lieutenant General Sir Miles Dempsey’s 2nd Army within Field Marshal Sir Bernard Montgomery’s Allied 21st Army Group over the Seine river, leading to a rapid advance via Amiens, Arras and Tournai to Brussels, the Belgian capital, which was reached on 3 September.
+This division spearheaded the advance of Lieutenant General B. G. Horrocks’s XXX Corps of Lieutenant General Sir Miles Dempsey’s 2nd Army within General (from 1 September Field Marshal) Sir Bernard Montgomery’s Allied 21st Army Group over the Seine river, leading to a rapid advance via Amiens, Arras and Tournai to Brussels, the Belgian capital, which was reached on 3 September.

 This crisscrossing of formation boundaries entailed complex command arrangements, and inevitably affected the Allied air forces.
 For the time being it was arranged that Nos 83 and 84 Groups of Air Vice Marshal Sir Arthur Coningham’s British 2nd Tactical Air Force would operate only as far forward as the Risle river, and Lieutenant General Lewis H. Brereton’s (from 7 August Major General Hoyt S. Vandenberg’s) US 9th AAF between the Risle and Seine rivers.
 As it happened, however, the bad weather which had started on 20 August lasted for four days and limited flying.